robertz/kdfe-ssg/posts/2024/04/tidying-up-html-with-jsoup-part-deux.md

 ### Conclusion

-In the end, I was able to get `commandbox-ssg` to output nicely formatted HTML using only ColdFusion.
-I have used jSoup a lot, but never like this.
+In the end, I was able to get `commandbox-ssg` to output nicely formatted HTML using only ColdFusion, `node` not required.

-I learn something new every day.